 Fair value is defined as the exchange price that would be received for an asset or paid to transfer a liability (an exit price) in the principal or most advantageous market for the asset or liability, in an orderly transaction between market participants on the measurement date.
 Valuation techniques used to measure fair value must maximize the use of observable inputs and minimize the use of unobservable inputs.
 The fair value hierarchy is based on three levels of inputs, of which the first two are considered observable and the last unobservable, as follows:

-The carrying value of financial assets and liabilities recorded at fair value are measured on a recurring or nonrecurring basis.
+The carrying value of financial assets and liabilities recorded at fair value is measured on a recurring or nonrecurring basis.
 Financial assets and liabilities measured on a non-recurring basis are those that are adjusted to fair value when a significant event occurs.
-There were no financial assets or liabilities carried and measured on a nonrecurring basis during the reporting periods.
+The Company had no financial assets or liabilities carried and measured on a nonrecurring basis during the reporting periods.
 Financial assets and liabilities measured on a recurring basis are those that are adjusted to fair value each time a financial statement is prepared.
+The embedded derivative liabilities are recognized at fair value on a recurring basis at March 31, 2018 and are Level 3 measurements.
 There have been no transfers between levels.